Welcome to

 Galena Mining & Historical Museum

-Covers the lead and zinc mining era that built Galena, with artifacts, photographs, and exhibits on the Tri-State Mining District.
+Free community museum telling the lead and zinc mining story that built Galena and the Tri-State Mining District

 Tips for Visiting Galena